Objectives

 Overview

 This lesson should turn the general measurement rules into a real practical method.
-Students need to see why pendulum timing is a good example of repeated measurement: one swing is too quick to time well, but a sequence of swings gives a much more reliable average.
+You need to see why pendulum timing is a good example of repeated measurement: one swing is too quick to time well, but a sequence of swings gives a much more reliable average.

 • Model timing ten or more oscillations, then dividing by the number of oscillations to find the period.